tylerlwsmith/deadhandmedia.com/README.md

 To publish the project item, be sure to set `draft` and `hidden` to true in the front matter.

-## State of the site

-As of December 2021, this site is under active development.
-Currently, most of the projects on hidden when the site is deployed because they are in `draft` mode.

 ## Hugo page reload cache issues

 Sometimes Hugo clears changes to the CSS when reloaded.
 When this happens, run the server with the `--noHTTPCache` flag.